And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 Either way, it’s a win for your brand.

 Packaging from Design to Print

-Now you understand the importance of CPG brand recall, but how are you going to implement this into your package design process?
-If your brand is not testing and scoring to ensure your packaging creates a strong product recall, then you may end up missing out on growth potential or losing market share.
+Now you understand the importance of CPG brand recall, but how will you implement this into your package design process?
+If your brand is not testing and scoring to ensure your packaging creates a strong product recall through its branding and packaging design, you may miss out on growth potential or lose market share.

-SmashBrand uses data science frameworks and proprietary testing methods that increase the performance of your products shelf performance.
-More than theory, our testing methodology employs proven scientific methods that measure and score packaging for brand awareness and brand recall.
+SmashBrand is a packaging design company that uses data science frameworks and proprietary testing methods that increase the performance of your products shelf performance.
+More than theory, our testing methodology employs proven scientific methods to measure and score packaging for brand awareness and recall.
 Book a time to discuss your project with our team.